What is SARSAT?

 While the GEOSAR satellites cannot provide an independent location of a 406 MHz emergency beacon they can provide near-instantaneous detection.
-The GEOSAR satellites provide a 46 minute mean time advantage over a LEOSAR satellite for first detection of a 406 MHz emergency beacon.
+On average, the GEOSAR satellites provide a 46-minute time advantage over a LEOSAR satellite for first detection of a 406 MHz emergency beacon.
 However, the geostationary satellites cannot detect 406 MHz emergency beacons in the Polar Regions.

 If a 406 MHz emergency beacon is equipped with a Global Position System (GPS) receiver, the digital message transmitted by the beacon can contain the GPS-generated position of the beacon.